 NIST Launches ARIA Program to Assess Societal Risks and Impacts of AI

 The National Institute of Standards and Technology (NIST) has announced the launch of a new program, Assessing Risks and Impacts of AI (ARIA), designed to evaluate the societal risks and impacts of artificial intelligence (AI) systems.
-This initiative aims to understand the effects of AI when used regularly in realistic settings, helping to build a foundation for trustworthy AI systems.
+This initiative aims to understand the effects of AI when used regularly in realistic settings.
+It helps to build a foundation for trustworthy AI systems.
 The ARIA program is set to develop methodologies to quantify how AI systems function within societal contexts once deployed.
-This assessment will support the U.S. AI Safety Institute’s testing efforts, contributing to the creation of reliable, safe, and fair AI technologies.
+This assessment will support the U.S. AI Safety Institute’s testing efforts.
+It will contribute to the creation of reliable, safe, and fair AI technologies.

 NIST’s new testing, evaluation, validation, and verification (TEVV) program is part of a broader effort to improve understanding of AI’s capabilities and impacts.
 ARIA aims to help organizations and individuals determine whether AI technologies are valid, reliable, safe, secure, private, and fair when put to real-world use.